 The trial will be registered at www.controlled-trials.com once the protocol has been finalised and will be updated when necessary.
-The study is registered with the ISRCTN registry with the study ID ISRCTN18428598 and can be accessed at: http://www.isrctn.com/ISRCTN18428598

 Data protection

 We take seriously the ethical issues raised by this research, including burden on schools and pupils.
 We also recognise the utmost importance of data protection and are fully committed to complying with the Data Protection Act 2018 legislation and will carry out a Data Protection Impact Assessment for this project.